 Always read your catheter’s flow rates as this can vary from one version to the next!

-MACs are placed with the dilator inserted through the introducer in one motion rather than sequential steps to facilitate the speed of placement.
-Once the MAC has been fully inserted, the dilator and guidewire are removed.
+To facilitate speed of placement, MACs are placed with the dilator inserted through the introducer in one motion rather than sequential steps.
+The dilator and guidewire are removed once the MAC has been fully inserted.
 This style of placement is the same for many introducers.

 “CORDIS”